sorry-app/devise_campaignable/README.md

 Have your users automatically added to and removed from your favourite mail campaign tool.
 Currently supports [MailChimp](http://mailchimp.com/).

-Inspired by the now slightly out of date [devise_mailchimp](https://github.com/jcnnghm/devise_mailchimp), this gem works in a similar fashion but with a focus on multi-vendor support, rather than exclusively MailChimp.
+Inspired by the now slightly out of date [devise_mailchimp](https://github.com/jcnnghm/devise_mailchimp) and based upon [Gibbon](https://github.com/amro/gibbon), this gem works in a similar fashion but with a focus on multi-vendor support, rather than exclusively MailChimp.

 It is directly extracted from [Sorry&#8482;](http://www.sorryapp.com/) where we use MailChimp to stay in touch with customers about our product development.

 ## Installation

-Simply add DeviseCampaignable to your application's Gemfile:
+Simply add DeviseCampaignable and Gibbon to your application's Gemfile:

 	gem 'devise'
     gem 'devise_campaignable'
+      gem 'gibbon'

 ## Devise Configuration